Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Net-zero emissions

-Net-zero emissions are achieved when the amount of greenhouse gases (GHG) released into the atmosphere is balanced by the amount of GHG removed from it.
-In other words, it involves creating a balance between produced emissions and those absorbed or eliminated.
-This does not necessarily mean completely eliminating emissions but compensating residual emissions by removing an equivalent amount of GHG.
-The importance of net-zero emissions
+Net-zero emissions are achieved when the amount of greenhouse gases (GHG) released into the atmosphere is balanced by the amount removed from it.
+It does not necessarily mean eliminating every emission, but reducing them as far as possible and then balancing the residual emissions by removing an equivalent quantity of GHG.

-Achieving net-zero emissions is critical to limiting global warming to 1.5°C, as outlined in the Paris Agreement (United Nations, 2015).
-This goal is essential to avoid the most catastrophic impacts of climate change, such as rising sea levels, extreme weather events, and biodiversity loss.
-Net-zero emissions are, therefore, a key component for long-term sustainability and preserving the planet.
+Reaching net zero globally is critical to limiting warming to 1.5°C, the most ambitious goal of the Paris Agreement.
+This is essential to avoid the most severe impacts of climate change, such as rising sea levels, extreme weather and biodiversity loss.
+Net zero is therefore a cornerstone of long-term sustainability.

 Emission reductions

-The primary pathway to achieving net-zero emissions is drastically reducing GHG emissions across all economic sectors.
-This includes transitioning to renewable energy sources, improving energy efficiency, adopting clean technologies, and implementing sustainable practices in agriculture, industry, and transportation.
+The primary route is to cut GHG emissions drastically across every sector through decarbonisation: switching to renewable energy, improving energy efficiency, adopting clean technologies and changing practices in industry, agriculture and transport.

 Emission removals